Ateneo Puertorriqueño: Experimental Theatre of the Athenaeum

 The Athenaeum commenced its work with theater under the auspices of Alejandro Tapia y Rivera and took course with the contests it has held since 1911.
 Emilio S. Belaval founded the first professional theater groups in 1938.
-The Experimental Theatre of the Puerto Rican Antheneaum was founded in 1952 as the first incumbent company of the institution.
+The Experimental Theatre of the Puerto Rican Athenaeum was founded in 1952 as the first incumbent company of the institution.
 As such, one of the greatest Puerto Rican playwrights of the twentieth century, René Marqués, commences a dissemination and creative project of drama that continues to this day, totaling over 500 productions and 26 Avant-Garde Theatre Festivals.

 Many participants of the Festivals are members of Puerto Rico's thespian community.
 The Experimental Theatre Hall, which has capacity for 200, has been the premiere of many works that are now considered classical Puerto Rican drama.
 The most well-known of these is René Marqués' La Carreta, which premiered in 1953 under the patronage of the Athenaeum.
 Other dramatists of note whose work has also premiered have been Manuel Méndez Ballester, Francisco Arriví, Luis Rafael Sánchez and Myrna Casa.